 The only seats I would consider were those made by Recaro.
 One of my absolute favorites is their now-discontinued Style model - in the Topline configuration - and as luck would have it, a pair of these fantastic seats found their way in to my Cobra.
 While I really enjoyed seeing this project through, it wasn't as simple as just bolting them in.
 Not only were new sliders and custom bases needed, but a wiring harness had to be fabricated for all the power functions to work.
 Since it involves some detail, the seat project gets it own page.
 Click the picture or link below to head on over.

 Note: The factory interior color of the Terminator is officially known as "Dark Charcoal", although Ford uses "Midnight Black" interchangeably in some cases.
 Along with this color, there were five options for the center sections of the seats.
 Other than the leather inserts that were used in the two special editions, the suede, or Alcantara fabric came in three other colors that accompanied the Dark Charcoal leather.
-Just for reference, the table below shows the seat insert colors and matching trim code (also found in the production numbers document).
+Just for reference, the table above shows the seat insert colors and matching trim code (also found in the production numbers document).

 There is no sense in adding an upgraded set of seats while using only the mediocre factory seatbelts, especially for any spirited driving.
 Enter the Schroth Racing Rallye-3 three-point harness.
 Not only are they DOT-legal per NHTSA FMVSS 209, (National Highway Transportation Safety Administration, Federal Motor Vehicle Safety Standard!) they have an Anti-Submarine, or "ASM", feature that allows them to be used without the crotch strap - a real bonus.
 Additionally, they have detachable tail-straps, so they can be easily moved if the occasional need arises to use the factory belts.